 Air travel – What could go wrong?

-A quick guide to your rights surrounding compensation for flight delay claims.
+A quick Flight Delay Compensation Guide.
+Your rights surrounding compensation for flight delay claims.

 Picture this, for months you and your family have planned for the perfect holiday.
 Finally, game day has arrived.
 You have all packed, flip flops, trunks, and snorkel gear, with passports in hand and tickets at the ready.
 You reach the departing airport and approach the check-in desk.
 Ready to start your adventure, the glee in your eyes and your excitement slowly turns to dread.

 The flashing red words of disappointment solemnly follow your flight number.
 Delayed or even worse cancelled.
-Some of you may get to the front of the check-in line and greeted with the kind words of; “I’m sorry we appear to have over-booked your flight, and there are no longer any seats available for you and your family.
-However, the good news is for free of charge we have booked you onto the next flight that departs first thing in the morning.”
+Some of you may get to the front of the check-in line and greeted with the kind words of; “I’m sorry we appear to have over-booked your flight.
+There are no longer any seats available for you and your family.
+However, the good news is for free of charge we have booked you onto the next flight.
+That flight departs first thing in the morning.”
 The above scenarios are rare, and if a delay occurs, the likelihood is that it will be under an hour.

 However, in the event of being denied boarding or a delayed/cancelled flight, we have produced a short guide to help.

-Regulation (EC) No 261/2004 was created in 2004 to ensure a high level of protection for passengers in the field of Air Transport.
+Regulation (EC) No 261/2004 was created in 2004.
+The purpose of the regulation is to ensure; amongst other things — a high level of protection for passengers in the field of Air Transport.

 The regulation (often criticised as a way for consumers to make a quick buck for short delays), is an excellent tool for consumer protection if used correctly.
 The regulation gives you not only the right to compensation but also the right to care if a disruption occurs.